yreynhout/AggregateSource/README.md

 ```

 Mind that the Assert* methods are **not** in the box.
 You have to write that kind of unit testing framework integration yourself.
 Looking for an example?
 Swing by NAuthorize (https://github.com/yreynhout/NAuthorize)
+The principles discussed here are easily applicable to other frameworks and libraries.
+Feel free to steal ..